zsk612/tp/docs/UserGuide.md

 	          Show all food items
 	 Delete   - delete [INDEX_OF_FOOD]
-	          Delete the food item at the input index Clear    - clear
+	          Delete the food item at the input index Search   - search [FOOD_NAME]
+	          Search the diet session for food with the name specified Clear    - clear
 	          Clear all food items
 	 End      - end